jackmaden/philosophybreak/src/pages/articles/kant-transcendental-idealism-the-copernican-revolution-of-philosophy/index.md

 <span class="big-letter">A</span>las, while Kant thought he was advancing philosophy, many saw his transcendental idealism as a huge step backwards in our quest for securing the foundations of knowledge.
 Ultimate reality is _forever out of reach_ and _we can never know anything about it?_ Surely we cannot be happy with such an outcome…

-Finding holes in Kant’s arguments has thus been a favorite past-time of many a metaphysician and thinker since.
+Finding holes in Kant’s arguments has thus been a favorite past-time for many a metaphysician and thinker since.

 While offering a full survey of all the possible objections to Kant is beyond this article’s scope, let’s briefly explore a few common approaches.

-One approach is to point out that Kant is rather contradictory about exactly what we can know about noumenal reality in-itself.
+Firstly, we can point out that Kant seems to be rather contradictory about exactly what we can know about noumenal reality in-itself.
 On the one hand he rules it out as _totally unknowable;_ on the other he says we know it exists, that it is non-spatial, non-temporal, and that it affects our senses.

 On that note, if noumenal reality has no time, no space, no causation, and so on, then exactly _how_ does it affect our senses?
 How can it ‘cause’ certain phenomena to appear to our senses, if causation has no existence outside of human experience?

 Another common objection to Kant is to say that it traps us inside our own minds, and leads to an inescapable, unacceptable form of skepticism about the external world.

-Some argue that Kant’s transcendental idealism, on close inspection, actually just collapses down to the subjective idealism of George Berkeley, who claimed that minds (and their contents) are the only things that exist.
+Some argue that Kant’s transcendental idealism, on close inspection, actually just collapses down to the [subjective idealism of George Berkeley](/articles/george-berkeley-subjective-idealism-the-world-is-in-our-minds/), who claimed that minds (and their contents) are the only things that exist.

 Others question the coherence of Kant’s noumenal reality in-itself.
 If we can never know anything about it, if it’s forever out of reach, then what’s the point of it?
 Nietzsche took this position: _who cares?_